mdemarne/Obey/README.md

 case class Message(
   message: String,
   originTree: scala.meta.Tree,
-  modifiedTree: Option[scala.meta.Tree] = None
 )
 ```

-The `message` is the string that will be printed, the `originTree` is the subtree that raised the warning (and its position will be used by the compilation reporter), and the `modifiedTree` is the modified equivalent of the `originTree`.
-Note that this one can be `None`, as `WarnRule` do not modify trees, and therefore does not require to return a modified tree.
+The `message` is the string that will be printed, the `originTree` is the subtree that raised the warning (and its position will be used by the compilation reporter).